mazinden/staking-api/Solana/overview.md

 Staking in the Solana network using the Staking API consists of several main steps:

 1. Create stake transaction.
-2. Sign unsigned transaction.
+2. Sign and send transaction to the network.
-3. Send signed transaction.

 [Get an authentication token](doc:authentication) to start using Staking API.